MixedMatched/juniper/README.md

 ### Domain

-While the basic datatype of numbers in this project is the Rationals, the operating domain of its mathematical rules is not.
-All numbers and expressions should be expected to be in the Reals, but only the Rational subset of the Reals is represented by constants.
-Approximation is also done in the Reals (but represented by floats).
+While the basic datatype of numbers in this project is ℚ, the operating domain of its mathematical rules is not.
+All numbers and expressions should be expected to be in ℝ, but only the subset ℚ of ℝ is represented by constants.
+Approximation is also done in ℝ (but represented by floats).

 ### (Un)Soundness